-Any Trade Union Safety Representative will be encouraged by the Headteacher and/or Business Manager to fulfil his or her duties as well as being released for any appropriate training.
+Any Trade Union Safety Representative will be encouraged by the Headteacher to fulfil his or her duties as well as being released for any appropriate training.
 They will also consult regularly with the Safety Representative on health & safety matters.
 He or she will be entitled to inspect the school in accordance with the agreed Trade Union procedures.